-A Payment Optional Reverse Mortgage is an FHA insured loan for senior homeowners
+A Flexible Reverse Mortgage is an FHA insured loan for senior homeowners who are

-who are 62 or older, and live in their home.
-As the name implies, it is the "reverse"
+62 or older, and live in their home.
+As the name implies, it is often considered

-of a typical mortgage.
-The Lender allows seniors to utilize part of the equity in
+the "reverse" of a typical mortgage.
+The Lender allows seniors to utilize part of

-their home, but are not required to make monthly mortgage payments on the loan!
-There
+the equity in their home, but are not required to make monthly payments on the loan!

-are modest income, credit and tax & insurance payment history requirements, and once
+There are modest income, credit and tax & insurance payment history requirements,

-funded, there is no repayment required as long as borrower lives in the home, pays
+and once funded, there is no loan repayment required as long as borrower lives in

-property taxes, and maintains hazard insurance!
-Borrowers cannot lose their home
+the home, pays property taxes, and maintains hazard insurance!
+Borrowers have the

 taxes and insurance are not paid, or for failure to otherwise comply with the loan

 terms.
-Money from a Reverse Mortgage can be used any way that the homeowners choose
+Money from a Flexible Reverse Mortgage can be used any way that the homeowners

-and is non-taxable.
-YOU NEVER owe more than the value of your home!!
+choose and is non-taxable.
+YOU NEVER owe more than the original value of your home!!,

 Who Can Apply For A Reverse Mortgage?